lamng3/tiny-grpo/README.md

 # tiny-grpo
 A minimal, hackable implementation of Group Relative Policy Optimization (GRPO).

 **Goal**: Implementation of GRPO for training a local `llama-3.2-3b` model using RL.
 Focus on understanding GRPO algorithm.
-Run everything locally on a single RTX A6000 node and Axolotl Docker image on RunPod.
+Run everything locally with a single RTX A6000 node and Axolotl Docker image on RunPod.

 This project is inspired by and builds upon [open-thought/tiny-grpo](https://github.com/open-thought/tiny-grpo).